For the date of the next Footpaths Committee meeting, please see the website calendar. Meetings take place in Barrow Village Hall

 Permissive Path Closure and a New Route

-Following upon the closure of the permissive footpath linking The Hollies to Lower Ferma Lane, a new permissive path route is being made available to access Ferma Wood.
+Following upon the closure of the permissive footpath linking to Lower Ferma Lane, a new permissive path route is being made available to access Ferma Wood.

-Follow Footpath 3 from The Hollies on the route known locally as ‘the diagonal’, which is immediately to the right of the closed path.
+Follow Footpath 3 from the house on the route known locally as ‘the diagonal’, which is immediately to the right of the closed path.
 Cross the first field and go through the kissing gate, then turn sharp left and follow the fence line to the point at which it re-joins the old permissive path.
 Then turn right to descend to Ferma Wood.

 Please keep closely to this new route and do not ‘cut the corner’.
 This permissive path is being made available by the kind permission of the landowners to allow access into Ferma Wood from the village.